-The DCPS Central Office provides discipline-specific professional development to all school-based social workers designed to equip them with current best practices for school settings.
+The Office of Specialized Instruction provides discipline-specific professional development to all school-based social workers designed to equip them with current best practices for school settings.
 During district professional development days, sessions focus on topics ranging from IEP development to evidence-based interventions for supporting students and families.
 All school-based social workers also participate in monthly, small-group case conferences.
+For more information, visit the RSP page on the Educator Portal+.

-School-based social workers are also invited to take advantage of professional development offerings coordinated by the Washington Teachers' Union, including workshops on the education of exceptional children, school-family connections, and other relevant topics.
+School-based social workers are also invited to take advantage of sessions available through PD Planner as well as professional development offerings coordinated by the Washington Teachers' Union, including workshops on the education of exceptional children, school-family connections, and other relevant topics.